-Sat in the shadow of Nevis peak, Montpelier Plantation & Beach is built around one of the islands' 18th century sugar plantations.
-An important piece of Nevis history, Horatio Nelson married Fanny Nesbit, the niece of the President of Nevis, under the boughs of a silk cotton tree in the hotel’s grounds.
+Sat in the shadow of Nevis Peak, Montpelier Plantation & Beach is built around one of the island's 18th century sugar plantations.
+An important piece of Nevis history, Horatio Nelson married Fanny Nisbet, the niece of the President of Nevis, under the boughs of a silk cotton tree in the hotel’s grounds.

 Once one of the richest plantations in the Caribbean, it was left derelict until the 1960s when it was converted into a luxurious boutique hotel.
 Historical features have been incorporated into the hotel including the sugar mill itself — now a fine-dining restaurant.
 It’s run by the Hoffman family who are a welcoming presence on site.

 who's been there